 How many television cameras are allowed in the courtroom?

-Consistent with Rule 30(F)(1) of the Supreme Court Rules, the Court permits up to two television cameras in the courtroom at the same time.
+Once the limited Suspension Period is lifted, then consistent with Rule 30(F)(1) of the Supreme Court Rules, the Court will again permit up to two television cameras in the courtroom at the same time.
 Absent other agreement or order of the Court, the second camera to arrive shall be responsible to pool coverage to all other subsequent media outlets.

 Where may the media set up television cameras in the courtroom?